Ali-Hassan785/Design-Patterns/README.md

 # Design-Patterns
-All design pattern with code example
+All design pattern with code example of testing